 - Research a company you intend to do business with

-- Review your financial institution’s complaints and compare to your peers
+- Review your financial institution’s complaints and compare them to your peers

 - Use it to identify and fulfill consumer needs – review common complaints from consumers and determine if there is something missing that your company can help fulfill